fjadula/ElevatorSimulator/README.md

 4. Check the Status of Elevators and Floors

 Note: people who get off the elevator are not added to the waiting passengers on the floor.
-If 2  or more elevators are all equal to the destination floor then the  one with the least passengers will be requested.
+If 2  or more elevators are all equal in distance to the destination floor then the  one with the least passengers will be requested.